 Summary of actions, via slides and activities

-- Discuss why willpower is important in college.
+- Explain why willpower is important in college.

-- Willpower has a finite limit—once you expend it, it does not replenish until the next day.
+- Willpower's finite limit—once you expend it, it does not replenish until the next day.

-- Improving your willpower by exercising it in one area can create a positive “spillover” effect into improved willpower in other areas.
+- Improving willpower by exercising it in one area can create a positive “spillover” effect into improved willpower in other areas

 - Certain habits are “keystone” habits.
-Significantly improving those habits leads to overall improved performance across other activities/actions:
+Significantly improving those habits leads to overall improved performance across other activities/actions such as: